The skill to get things done: Here is why Manoj Sinha was made LG of J&K

 New Delhi, Aug 07: In a surprise move, former union minister, Manoj Sinha was appointed as the Lieutenant Governor of Jammu and Kashmir.
 The appointment was made following the resignation submitted by G C Murmu on Wednesday.

 The appointment of Sinha a former junior railways minister is an interesting one.
 He enjoys a good rapport with Prime Minister Narendra Modi.
-Importantly he is an affable politicians who has had a good track record.
+Importantly he is an affable politician who has had a good track record.

 One of the main reasons for him being chosen is owing to his track record as in-charge of the communication ministry and junior railway minister.
 Those close to him say that he has a knack of getting the job done.
-His appointment as LG also comes as a crucial time as the politics in the Union Territory have started to heat up.
+His appointment as LG also comes as a crucial time as the politics in the Union Territory has started to heat up.

 Manoj Sinha appointed next LG of Jammu and Kashmir